 For example, someone who invests an initial $500 and makes monthly contributions of $250 would see savings of $173,249 in 25 years based on a six percent annualized rate of return, according to RBC Global Asset Management.

-O’Leary and Brown have these suggestions for Millennials:
+O’Leary has these suggestions for millennials:

 Investing smaller amounts of money over a longer period of time is a better strategy than investing a larger sum later due to compound interest.